 BIM – Building Information Modelling

 BIM is a direct result of the integration of digital transformation in the construction industry to support the complexity and scale of today’s projects.
-In some countries such as the UK and the Netherlands, the use of BIM has become mandatory in the construction of public buildings.
+In some countries such as the UK, the Netherlands and Italy, the use of BIM has become mandatory in the construction of public buildings.
 Let’s explore the Building Information Modelling, and its practical uses as AluK navigates projects involving BIM.

 What is BIM?

 BIM stands for Building Information Modelling, so it appears as a 3D digital representation of a physical structure while carrying all the physical and functional information as files or data.
 The BIM is an assembly of files which can be extracted, exchanged or socialized electronically.
 The construction industry, as well as AluK, is utilizing BIM more and more.

 How do we use it?

 In some markets where required, AluK has been working with BIM for several years now.
 Each entry of the BIM is a data file with height, width, depth, material, and product name but also time, cost and as-built operation.
 This information will be used throughout the construction process and facilitate the exchange and overall transparency of the project.
 It will stay with the structure until the end.
 Architects can print the model with a 3D printer to visualize the digital output while the asset owner will use the data in BIM for maintenance or repairs long after the construction process is complete.

 BIM has not only contributed to lowering construction costs while reducing delivery time for the finished product, but also elicited many positive effects: